vishakhajha24/Dossier/README.md

 ## Phase 2: AI-generated content (optional, not built yet)

-You asked to keep this path open, here's the shape it would take when you're
+Kept the door open on purpose, here's the shape it would take when ready:
-ready:

 - A small serverless function (Cloudflare Worker or Vercel function, both have free tiers) holds your Anthropic API key **server-side**.
 It must not